lparry/travel-blog/source/_drafts/mariposa-excursions.markdown

 caught him you'd either have something great happen to you, or something terrible, depending on which story you believed.
 Nice and consistent.

-Lagoona Apoya
+Laguna Apoyo
 =============

-The last excursion, which I actually stayed an extra few days to go along on, was to Laguna Apoya, a volcanic crater, now filled with water forming a lake.
+The last excursion, which I actually stayed an extra few days to go along on, was to Laguna Apoyo, a volcanic crater, now filled with water forming a lake.

 It was a very chilled day of relaxing in the sun.
 I spent quite a while out floating on the lake in a tire tube, which was more effort than you'd expect